arria-nlg/index-arria-workshop/README.md

 Let's start with a basic sentence naming the portfolio and claiming that there is only a single issuer.

+Once you've added a sentence and previewed it, you can re-publish it.
+As soon as it's republished, anyone using the demo you have hosted on the IBM Cloud will see the latest version of the text.

 Next you could add the information that we'll always need:
 - Who is the issuer?
 - How many holdings are there? (i.e. the length of the issuer's values)